2026 Tie Rods Buyers Guide

 OEM vs Aftermarket Quality

-OEM tie rods offer precise fit and proven durability but cost more than aftermarket options.
-Quality aftermarket brands like Moog or TRW provide excellent alternatives with similar performance at lower prices.
+OEM tie rods offer exact fit and original performance but cost more.
+Quality aftermarket brands like Moog, TRW, or ACDelco provide comparable durability at lower prices, while cheap no-name parts may fail prematurely.

 Things to Avoid